TobiahRex/entable2.0/server/models/Coinbase/README.md

 # Coinbase

 ## DEVELOPER NOTES:
   Coinbases API is highly diverse.
-A Coinbase user can 3 types of wallets.
+A Coinbase user can manage up to 3 types of wallets.

   1. USD wallet:
     - If Bitcoin is sent to the public address at this wallet, then Coinbase will automatically convert the Bitcoins received into dollars.